kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 We don't want to assume empty `proxyType` selecting `egress` because we want greater control over what is configured and to make sure user is aware that egress is affected.
 To avoid breaking changes now and in the future we can extend this more easily.

-We will require `proxyType: ["egress"]` in validation:
+We will require `proxyType` in validation whenever `MeshExternalService` is referenced.
-- on top level `MeshExternalService`
-- on to egress policies

 #### Only on the egress